CarstenKoenig/AdventOfCode2018/src/Day22/readme.md

 ---

+update: switched to `Array` which reduced the time a bit

-runtime is around 3.5s which is shameful but enough for me right now.
+runtime is around 3s which is shameful but enough for me right now.